JanssenProject/jans/docs/casa/plugins/cert-authn.md

     This is the fastest approach and involves adding a directive inside the existing `VirtualHost` for port 443 in  `/etc/apache2/sites-enabled/https_jans.conf`.
 Copy this [snippet](https://github.com/JanssenProject/jans/raw/vreplace-janssen-version/jans-casa/plugins/cert-authn/apache/locationmatch_tls1.2.conf) and paste it just after the closing of the `Location` directive associated to `/jans-casa`.

+    In this case your cert pickup URL is `https://<your-host-name>/jans-casa/pl/cert-authn/index.zul`.

 ### Test

 Restart Apache (e.g. `systemctl restart apache2`) and in a browser visit the URL configured, e.g. `https://acme.co:444` (TLS 1.3) or `https://acme.co/jans-casa/pl/cert-authn/` (TLS 1.2).
-This will display a browser dialog like [this](../../assets/casa/plugins/cert-authn-browser_dialog.png) listing the certificates imported so far.
+This will display a dialog like [this](../../assets/casa/plugins/cert-authn-browser_dialog.png) listing the certificates imported so far.
 Do not select anything and close the browser window.

 ## Deploy and configure the Agama project